 Dosage Recommendations for Using CBD oil for Cancer

 No matter how you approach using cannabis oil for cancer, everyone should follow the same series of steps.
 Distilled from patient testimony, small-scale studies, and ongoing self-experimentation, these guidelines should be considered only as suggestions.
 Each patient and illness is different.
 As with any new treatment, patients should seek the guidance and experience of a qualified healthcare professional.There still needs to be rigorous, and large-scale clinical trials for more accurate CBD oil cancer dosage recommendations.

 1. Start with a Low Dose

-Cannabidiol oil is considered one of the safest available medicines, but it's still relatively new.
+Cannabidiol oil is considered one of the safest available medicines, but it's still relatively new and, in some circumstances, shown to increase the potency of other hepatic drugs.
 By starting with a small dose, you not only protect yourself, but you also protect your wallet.
-Quality CBD oil products can become quite pricey, especially if used daily for chronic illness.
-By starting with small amounts, you can better understand your body’s need and individual reaction.
+By starting with small amounts, you can better understand your body’s needs and reactions.

 2. Slow and Steady

 The next step is being patient with the self-experimentation process.
 While CBD oil has shown great potential, it's by no means a miracle drug that will evaporate a tumor overnight.
 Studies have explored how CBD oil works within the body, and it seems to work through a slow accumulation, rather than an acute treatment.In most cases, it takes a few weeks to achieve the optimum dosage.
 Many find that the optimum dose for acute illnesses, like cancer, is quite high.
 It might seem a little overwhelming to take all in one sitting.
 Thankfully, CBD can easily be broken up into smaller doses throughout the day.
 This method encourages better absorption, with less waste in the digestive system.

 3. Speak with a Professional